Breword/tmux/Contributing.md

 - (1240) Key in copy mode to search for word under cursor.

-- source-file should allow - for stdin like load-buffer.
+- source-file should allow - for stdin like load-buffer (this would be easier and work better if 1755 below was done first).

 ### Medium things